Red rice

-Red rice is a variety of rice that is colored red by its anthocyanin content.
+Red rice is rice that is colored red due to natural anthocyanin content.
 It is usually eaten unpolished or partially polished, and has a red bran layer, rather than the more common pale brown.
 Red rice has a nutty flavor.
+It has the highest nutritional value among rices eaten with the bran intact.

+Health claims

+Some strains of red rice, when eaten dehusked (analogous to ordinary brown rice), have a lower glycemic index compared to white rice (Basmati and Jasmine), which is polished.
+However, research also indicates that polishing red rice removes this difference.

+Red rice contains higher antioxidant levels compared to white rice, though what they actually do in the human body is unclear.

-It has the highest nutritional value among rices eaten with the bran intact..
-Some red rice has a low glycemic index.
-The rice will be slowly digested and energy will be slowly released.
-This will cause a slower increase in blood sugar levels.
-Red rice contains high antioxidant levels that reduce free radicals in the organism.
-It is also a richer source of iron, magnesium, calcium and zinc than white rice.
+Dehusked red rice is also a richer source of iron, magnesium, calcium and zinc than white rice.
+The same can be said of ordinary brown rice.